 Raw Materials and Dependence Upon Suppliers.
-Except for PEG hemoglobin, the Company purchases from outside suppliers the unmodified compounds utilized in its approved products and products under development.
+The Company is currently producing many of the unmodified compounds utilized in products it has under development, including purified bovine hemoglobin for use in its PEG-hemoglobin product.
 There can be no assurance that the purified bovine hemoglobin used in the manufacture of PEG-hemoglobin can be produced in the amounts necessary to expand the current clinical trials.
 The Company may be required to obtain supply contracts with outside suppliers for certain unmodified compounds.
-The Company does not produce the unmodified adenosine deaminase used in the manufacture of ADAGEN or the unmodified forms of L-asparaginase used in the manufacture of ONCASPAR and has a supply contract with an outside supplier for each of these unmodified proteins.
+The Company does not produce the unmodified adenosine deaminase used in the manufacture of ADAGEN or the unmodified L-asparaginase used in the manufacture of ONCASPAR and has a supply contract with an outside supplier for each of these unmodified proteins.
 Delays in obtaining or an inability to obtain any unmodified compound which the Company does not produce, including unmodified adenosine deaminase, unmodified L-asparaginase or unmodified bovine blood could have a material adverse effect on the Company.
 In the event the Company is required to locate an alternate supplier for an unmodified compound utilized in a product which is being sold commercially or which is in clinical development, the Company will likely be required to do additional testing, which could cause delays and additional expenses, to demonstrate that the alternate supplier's material is biologically and chemically equivalent to the unmodified compound previously used.
 Such evaluations could include chemical, pre-clinical and clinical studies and could delay development of a product which is in clinical trials, limit commercial sales of an FDA approved product and cause the Company to incur significant additional expense.
 Requirements for such evaluations would be determined by the stage of the product's development and the reviewing division of the FDA.
 If such alternate material is not demonstrated to be chemically and biologically equivalent to the previously used unmodified compound, the Company will likely be required to repeat some or all of the pre-clinical and clinical trials conducted for such compound.
 The marketing of an FDA approved drug could be disrupted while such tests are conducted.
 Even if the alternate material is shown to be chemically and biologically equivalent to the previously used compound, the FDA may require the Company to conduct additional clinical trials with such alternate material.